 If it is a single-table tournament the player with the most chips wins, but usually in bigger events the winner simply moves to the next round where they play against the winners of other tables.
 Sometimes the top two chip holders will progress depending on the exact format of the event.
 This process is then repeated until the final table is reached where players slug it out for one last time to determine who is the overall victor.

 Tournament blackjack can, therefore, be seen a little like a mix of Texas Hold ‘em and blackjack, and in the same way everyone getting to the final table is usually “in the money”.
-Finishing last at the final table may see you simply get your entrance fee back or make a modest profit but the overall winner will often take home a prize many times the value of their original stake, with some really big prizes on offer at the most prestigious tournaments.
+Finishing last at the final table may see you simply get your entrance fee back or make a modest net win but the overall winner will often take home a prize many times the value of their original stake, with some really big prizes on offer at the most prestigious tournaments.

 Blackjack Tournament Formats